IBM-Cloud/ansible-collection-ibm/docs/ibm_is_floating_ip.rst

     The name of the resource

-  resource_crn (False, str, None)
-    The crn of the resource

   resource_status (False, str, None)
     The status of the resource

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

   address (False, str, None)